Jinntec/Fore/README.md

 ### using eXist-db XPath and XQuery engine

-The initial reason to develop something like exforms was to replace the XPath engine.
+The initial reason to develop something like exforms was to replace betterFORM (with its dependency on specific Saxon version).
 This at the same time offers some interesting potential for a new solution.
 By using the eXist-db builtin XPath engine we can easily upgrade to future enhancements of XPath, use our own ways of supporting custom functions as well as allow full XQuery support in various places (e.g. calculations and submissions).
 This certainly offers a whole new level of processing power.